Mac-STAT/Stat155Notes/docs/06-probability.md

 We've used the term "chances" up until now.
 We are now going to use "probability" as an equivalent word for "chance".

 For a much more in-depth discussion of probability (calculus-based), take STAT/MATH 354 (Probability).
+For a more detailed understanding of finite populations, underlying governing processes ("superpopulations"), censuses, and general philosophy regarding sampling, take a course on survey statistics.

 ## Three Types of Probability